ssbc/ssb-friends/README.md

   but their friends won't be (this is to stop sybil swarms)

-## api
+## API

-this comes built into scuttlebot by default, you are probably using this api by writing a client app or using sbot from a cli tool.
+this comes built into `ssb-server` by default, you are probably using this api by writing a client app or using sbot from a cli tool.

 > Note: synchronous methods called over a `ssb-client` connection are converted into asynchronous methods (a callback is added as the final argument which will be called back with the result)